 The Next Generation Connecticut (NextGenCT) initiative represents one of the most ambitious State investments in economic development, higher education and research in the nation.
 UConn is grateful for the support we have received, especially capital funds.
 The continued pursuit of academic excellence will fuel Connecticut's economy with new technologies, highly skilled graduates, marketable patents and licenses, and the creation of new companies and high-wage jobs.

-The components of this ambitious ten-year plan include:
+The components of this ambitious plan include:

-- Hiring new research and teaching faculty; - Increasing enrollment of undergraduate students at the Storrs and Stamford campuses; - Building research facilities to house materials science, physics, biology, engineering, cognitive science, genomics and related disciplines; - Constructing new teaching laboratories; - Creating a premier STEM Honors program to attract increasing numbers of high achieving undergraduates; - Upgrading aging infrastructure to accommodate new faculty and students;
+- Hiring new research and teaching faculty; - Increasing enrollment of undergraduate students at the Storrs and Stamford campuses;

-- Expanding degree programs and providing student housing in Stamford; - Relocating the Greater Hartford Campus to downtown Hartford; and - Better integrating the research activities of the Storrs and regional campuses with the UConn Health campus.
+- Building research facilities to house materials science, physics, biology, engineering, cognitive science, genomics and related disciplines; - Constructing new teaching laboratories; - Creating a premier STEM Honors program to attract increasing numbers of high achieving undergraduates; - Upgrading aging infrastructure to accommodate new faculty and students; - Expanding degree programs and providing student housing in Stamford; - Relocating the Greater Hartford Campus to downtown Hartford; and - Better integrating the research activities of the Storrs and regional campuses with the UConn Health campus.

 NextGenCT is comprised of both capital and operating budget components.
 The University gratefully acknowledges this funding and hopes that sustained support will be received to allow the University to continue to move forward with this transformative program.
 Since capital funding was first made available in July 2015, the University has moved forward aggressively with NextGenCT projects.
 A Campus Master Plan, which is a summary of the current conditions of the campus as of 2015 and a guideline for the proposed development of the Storrs campus over the next 20 years, was approved by the Board of Trustees on February 25, 2015.
-Major projects currently underway include the Gant Building renovations and infrastructure improvements.
-A new Next Generation Residence Hall was completed for the Fall of 2016, and the Engineering and Science Building in Storrs and the new downtown Hartford Campus were completed for the Fall of 2017.
+A new Next Generation Residence Hall was completed for the Fall of 2016; and the Engineering and Science Building in Storrs and the new downtown Hartford Campus were completed for the Fall of 2017.
 Major renovations to the Gant Science Building are underway.
-Additionally, planning and design has begun on the new STEM Research building.
-Full details on these capital projects and others are included in the UCONN 2000 section of this report.
+Additionally, planning and design is almost complete on the new STEM Research building.

-Given the State's fiscal challenges, the amount of operating funds appropriated from the State in FY15 through FY19 has understandably been significantly reduced relative to what was originally planned.
+Given the State's fiscal challenges, the amount of operating funds appropriated from the State in FY15 through FY20 has understandably been significantly reduced relative to what was originally planned.
 It must be noted that this reduction in operating funds is specifically a reduction in the capacity to hire new faculty, and it creates significant challenges for the University in meeting the operating goals of NextGenCT.
 In particular, growing STEM faculty is the first step in growing the discovery, innovation, technology commercialization, and new company/job creation pipeline that is a critical element of UConn's role in Connecticut's economic development.
 Lack of faculty also hampers our ability to grow undergraduate enrollment while maintaining class size and academic excellence.

-The following represents the specific information, per section 3 of the act, which the University is required to report:
+The following report represents the specific information, per statute, which the University is required to submit.
+As appropriate and available, peer comparisons have been included.